 I look forward to using a birth pool when I have my next baby.
 I would make a few changes, though, such as:

 I am glad that I did these things:

 For more information about waterbirth, see The Waterbirth Website

-I needed to have Graham there; I missed him when he left the room.
+I needed to have DH there; I missed him when he left the room.
 He was very calm - we all were - and very involved in the labour.
-In fact, I had far more physical contact with Graham than I did with the midwife.
+In fact, I had far more physical contact with DH than I did with the midwife.